Yashraj67/Term_Assist/README.md

 Term-Assist is AI-powered terminal tool which uses llms to provide solutions to your terminal errors and queries.

-Currently have support for all general commands and `python` files.
+Currently have support for all general commands and `python` files for all `zshrc` terminals.
 Will be adding support for other terminals and languages soon!

 ### Steps to get started